Table of Contents

 The form should indicate the reason for disposal, all disposal quantities and items, and the manner in which it will be disposed agreed upon by The Division of Purchasing.
 Also, the asset inventory tag should be detached and re-attached onto the “change of asset” form in order to retire that identifying asset number in conjunction with the corresponding asset.

 The department/division head will sign off on the change form and forward it to Purchasing.
 Conclusively, Purchasing and Asset Management reviews the information, verifies the asset tag number within the County Asset Inventory Log, and signs off on the form.
-Finally, a copy of the form reverts to the following: the originating department, Purchasing, and Asset Management.

 Vehicles

-W hen a department has vehicles or equipment which are no longer of use to that department or which are in such condition that is too costly to repair, a letter shall be forwarded to the Department of Administrative Services, Bureau of Motor Vehicles, with all available information.
+When a department has vehicles or equipment which are no longer of use to that department or which are in such condition that is too costly to repair, a letter shall be forwarded to the Department of Administrative Services, Bureau of Motor Vehicles, with all available information.
 Motor Vehicles will determine disposition of the vehicle or equipment in conjunction with Purchasing.

 The vehicles and/or equipment will be disposed of according to law; by sale, (if it has value) or will be disposed of as “junk” at the discretion of the Director of Purchasing and the County Manager.